 There may be a variety of situations under which you want to rent your home.
 The situation may involve either a short-term rental of your primary residence or a long-term lease of a second home.

 If you are planning on renting your primary residence for a very short period of time, such as one week or several weekends, some insurers may allow this if you notify the company in advance.
 Other insurance companies might require a rider to your existing policy to cover your home.

 If you are renting out your primary residence to various guests for short periods of time on a regular basis, this would constitute a business.
-You would not be covered under a homeowners insurance.
-You are effectively running a business and will need business insurance.
+You would not be covered under a homeowners insurance policy.
+You are effectively running a business and will need a business insurance policy.

 A rental property policy has three types of coverage:

 - Physical damage coverage for damage to the building itself

 - Personal property coverage for the landlord's belongings that are left on-site for maintenance or tenant use (such as a lawnmower or washer/dryer)

 - Liability coverage for legal fees if a tenant or guest gets injured on the property